 |Mechanisms for Methane Transport and Hydrate Accumulation in Coarse-Grained Reservoirs

-The project goal is to evaluate whether the transport of methane, and the specific mechanism by which it is transported, are the primary controls on the development of persistent, massive hydrate accumulations in deep sediments below the seabed.
-The dissolved methane flux and time required to develop the accumulations observed at WR 313 by long-distance updip migration will be studied and defined within the scope of this research.
+The project goal is to evaluate whether the transport of methane, and the specific mechanism by which it is transported, are the primary controls on the development of persistent, massive hydrate accumulations in sediments below the seabed.
+The dissolved methane flux and time required to develop the accumulations observed at Walker Ridge Block 313 (WR313) in the northern Gulf of Mexico by long-distance updip migration or by short-distance local migration will be studied and defined within the scope of this research.
 Researchers will also determine whether there is enough methane in the dissolved phase in the fine-grained sediments to form the observed hydrate deposits or whether a gas phase is present and, if so, what the conditions are for three-phase equilibrium.

 University of Texas at Austin, Austin, TX 78713-7726